 If you haven’t figured out how you will get there—or how you will know when you’ve reached your goal—then you haven’t actually set a goal.

-The beginning of the year is a timely occasion to take stock of your parenting and come up with some goals, what I call a development plan for your parenting.
+The beginning of the year is a timely occasion to take stock of your parenting and come up with some goals.
+This is what I call a development plan for your parenting.
 Sort of like your annual performance review at work.
 Your role as a parent is just as important as any professional role you may have, and just as deserving of your energy and honest appraisal.

 1. What do you need to learn about?

-When I became a single parent, it was urgent that I figure out how to support us financially.
+When I became a single parent, I had an urgent need to figure out how to support us financially.
 That was a steep learning curve, but an obvious first step in my parenting development plan.
 I discovered a library book that was so helpful I renewed it every three weeks for almost a year.

 2. Find the support you need to reach your goal.